wollac11/credit_score_demo/README.md

 1.  **Success:** Verifies that the UI state correctly transitions from `Loading` to `Success` when the API call is successful.

 2.  **Failure:** Verifies that the UI state transitions from `Loading` to `Error` when the API call fails, ensuring the correct error message is propagated.

+## Future Improvements & Extensions

+The current application is fairly simple but provides a solid foundation.
+Given more time, the following improvements could be made to enhance its functionality and robustness:

+-   **Persistence and Caching:** Implement a local database using `Room` to cache the credit report data.
+This would provide offline support and a faster, more seamless user experience on subsequent app launches.

+-   **Expanded Test Coverage:**
+	-    Introduce UI/e2e tests to verify UI behaviour and interactions.
+ 	-    Add integration tests for the repository and data layers.

+-   **Enhanced Data Refreshing:**
+    -   Implement a pull-to-refresh gesture on the main screen.
+    -   Add a mechanism to auto-refresh the data when the app detects a restored internet connection.

+-   **UI Enhancements:**
+    -   Apply a colour gradient to the donut view's arc for a more polished visual effect.
+    -   Display more information from the `CreditReportResponse`, such as the positive and negative score factors.

+-   **Accessibility:** Add content descriptions and other accessibility features to ensure the app is fully usable with screen readers like TalkBack.

+-   **Localisation:** Provide translations for all user-facing strings to make the app accessible to a wider audience.

 The tests use a `MainCoroutineRule` to manage the dispatcher for coroutines in a test environment.